khaledh/bitflow/06_load_dummy_kernel.md

 # Loading a Dummy Kernel

 We have a way to execute a simple boot sector, but it would be futile to build a kernel in just 512 bytes.
-We need to start thinking about loading a kernel image from disk and transferring control to it.
+We need to start thinking about loading a kernel binary from disk and transferring control to it.
 This is our second time communicating with a hardware device, and again we'll rely on the BIOS to help us read from disk.

 Before we go into the details of calling the BIOS to load our kernel, let's take another look at the memory layout and where the boot sector and the kernel fits in the overall picture (memory areas are not to scale).